 During pregnancy, your uterus grows along with another important organ – the placenta.
 It acts as life support for your growing baby and provides all the necessary nutrients and food for his development.

 In rare cases, the placenta detaches itself from the uterine wall.
-When this happens the uterus starts to harden.
-If the hardening becomes more consistent and doesn’t go away, it’s time to rush to the doctor.
+When this happens, the uterus starts to harden.
+If the pregnant belly feels tight and heavy, and the hardening becomes more consistent and doesn’t go away, it’s time to rush to the doctor.

 Ideally, the placenta should detach itself from the uterine wall during childbirth.
 But if it happens before then, it can seriously harm the baby.
-This is quite rare though and happens in just about 1.5 percent of pregnancies across the world.
+This is quite rare, though and happens in just about 1.5 per cent of pregnancies worldwide.

-Also, in some cases a tight belly could also be a sign of an ectopic pregnancy (in very rare cases) where the fertilised egg starts growing inside the fallopian tube.
+Also, in some cases, a tight belly could signify an ectopic pregnancy (in sporadic cases) where the fertilised egg starts growing inside the fallopian tube.

 As your uterus grows from the size of a peach to a watermelon during the nine months, it pushes against your pregnancy belly to accommodate its growing size.

-By the end of the second trimester, your uterus reaches between the belly button and the pelvic bone and pushes out your abdominal musculature.
+By the end of the second trimester, your uterus reaches between the belly button and the pelvic bone, pushing out your abdominal musculature.

 As the uterus further expands, it starts to press against the walls of your stomach.
 This internal growth makes you feel that your belly is tightening even more.
 Along with the feeling of a hardened belly, some women also have nausea and feel bloated.

-In such a case, there isn’t much you can really do about it.
-So it’s best to incorporate fibre in your diet to relieve yourself from bloating and constipation.
-Also make sure you exercise regularly.
+It isn’t much you can do about such a case.
+So it’s best to incorporate fibre into your diet to relieve yourself from bloating and constipation.
+Also, make sure you exercise regularly.

-It is not a secret that during pregnancy you gain a considerable amount of weight.
-While it is good fat that no expecting mum should mind, it does of course change the way your body looks and cause your pregnancy belly to feel tight.
+It is not a secret that you gain considerable weight during pregnancy.
+While it is the good fat that no expecting mum should mind, it does change how your body looks and cause your pregnancy belly to feel tight.

-That’s because as you gain weight during the course of your first two trimesters, your body has to identify areas where it can distribute excess fat cells.
+That’s because as you gain weight during your first two trimesters, your body has to identify areas where it can distribute excess fat cells.
 The first place it goes is the belly and perhaps your thighs.

-When you start showing your pregnancy belly, fat cells also accommodate the growing uterus.
-This can happen early in the pregnancy.
-And in some women it can happen during the second trimester.
+Fat cells also accommodate the growing uterus when you start showing your pregnancy belly.
+This can happen early in pregnancy.
+And in some women, it can happen during the second trimester.
 You might even feel period cramps due to this accumulation of fat cells in your belly.

-During pregnancy you actually do not “eat for two,” but just yourself.
+During pregnancy, you do not “eat for two,” but just yourself.
 However, that diet has to be rich in nutrients, essential fats and minerals needed to help your baby grow.
 But in most cases, even a healthy diet cannot stop a pregnant woman from feeling constipated.